-From the time Santa Clara Family Health Plan enrolled its first member in 1997, we have striven to provide consistently high quality health care to the people of Santa Clara County.
-We remain committed to this mission and are working diligently to bring new health coverage options to our local community as part of health care reform.
+Santa Clara Family Health Plan enrolled its first member in February, 1997.
+We continue to strive each day to provide consistently high quality health care to the people of Santa Clara County.

-Below is a timeline showing how we began and highlighting some of our accomplishments:
+Below is a timeline highlighting some of our accomplishments over the years --

 1993: The California Department of Health Services releases its final draft of Expanding Medi-Cal Managed Care: Reforming the Health Systems; Protecting Vulnerable Populations.
 It announces plans to shift most Medi-Cal recipients from fee-for-service to managed care health insurance programs and establishes the Two Plan Model.
 Medi-Cal recipients would be able to choose between two health plans: a commercial plan and a not-for-profit (community-based) plan.
 The plan also outlines the goals and objectives of the Medi-Cal Two Plan Model:

 - Expand choices of doctors and medical providers

 - Improve access to preventive and primary care services

 1995: The Santa Clara County Board of Supervisors establishes the Santa Clara County Health Authority.
 This new public agency, distinct from the County, is given the mission to develop a community-based health plan –– Santa Clara Family Health Plan –– to provide coverage to Medi-Cal Managed Care recipients.